Healing Your Inner ChildEmbodied healing practices and the neuroscience of trauma

 Our childhood experiences can leave us unable to respond to difficult feelings in simple and embodied ways.
 Touch is a major way we can learn to self soothe and while its beautiful to receive this from others, it’s a simple fact that our own hands are always there.
 Self soothing gestures from sensitive hands could include: placing a hand on our own belly or heart, self hugging or steadying contact, rubbing or patting to release tension.

 Using ‘waken the hands’ practice as a foundation, we can learn how to give ourselves the touch we didn’t receive, supporting an embodied and compassionate relationship with self.
 This won’t change whatever systemic injustices we face in the present, however it’s one way of growing resilience for whatever moves us.

-An embodied practice will be offered in the workshop Healing Your Inner Child: the touch you needed to receive (available on video in 2021 too), I will expand upon the following theory too.
+An embodied practice will be offered in the workshop Healing Your Inner Child – the touch you needed to receive (also available on video in 2021).
+I will expand upon the following neuroscience of trauma in the workshop too.

 Our childhood brains are structured in ways that support compartmentalisation.
 This fact can enable us to survive (especially when things are really bad), as it provides a way to bypass feelings that would otherwise be too much to bear.
 What in childhood offers us a way to carry on, can in adulthood become maladaptive.

 The left and right hemispheres of our brains work together in complex ways, however some broad principles of dominance apply to each side: